pierrotdx/phoga-api/Readme.md

 ### Current state

-The API is still under development and not ready for production.
+The project is still under development and not ready for production.
+The staging version of the client can be previewed [here](https://staging-dot-phoga-client-dot-phoga-449314.ew.r.appspot.com) (initial loading may be a bit slow).

 ## Dependencies